 In addition to the one-year employment abroad category, the L-1 applicant must prove that he or she will, while in the United States, fill a position that is executive, managerial, or involves specialized knowledge.

 Regulations define managerial capacity broadly and include not only traditional supervisory duties, but management of a critical department or function of an enterprise so long as the managerial duties are carried out at a senior level within the organization.
 It also may be possible to show managerial duties if the employee will supervise non-employees such as contractors or others participating in a project involving the U.S. company.
 Executive capacity is a leader directing the company activities at the highest levels and setting overall goals and policies with little or no external direction.

 L-1B Specialized knowledge

-involves understanding of the company’s product, service, research, equipment, techniques, management, or other interests and their application in international markets.
-It can include also an advanced level of knowledge of the company’s processes and procedures.
-L-1B transferees cannot apply for a green card as easily as the L-1A.
+Specialized knowledge involves understanding of the company’s product, service, research, equipment, techniques, management, or other interests and their application in international markets.
+It can also include an advanced level of knowledge of the company’s processes and procedures that would be hard to find in the U.S. L-1B transferees cannot apply for a green card as easily as the L-1A.